Delays and Cancellations at Amsterdam Airport? - Flightright

 Thunderstorms cause delay havoc at Amsterdam Airport

-Amsterdam Airport Schiphol (AMS) is the fourth largest in Europe according to the numbers of passengers that pass through its gates each year, over fifty two million.
+Amsterdam Airport Schiphol (AMS) is one of Europe’s top ten airports in terms of the number of passengers passing through its gates each year – more than 52 million.
 It is the main hub for Dutch Airline KLM and is a European hub for Delta Air Lines.
 It is situated 5.6 miles southwest of Amsterdam, about a twenty minute journey by train.
-91 airlines use the airport, travelling to over 300 destinations.
-There are approximately 500 companies based on the site, employing 65,000 employees.
+More than 91 airlines use the airport, travelling to over 300 destinations.
+There are approximately 500 companies based on the site, employing more than 65,000 employees.
 The airport started life in 1916 as a military airport, with the first KLM passenger flight taking off in 1920.
 The 1928 Olympics in Holland were instrumental in the development of Schiphol as a major international hub, although it did not have a tarmac runway until 1938, which was the second in Europe.
-The original airport was destroyed during the Second World War, suffering damage from both sides, the allies bombed the runways and German forces dynamited the buildings.
-This meant that an entirely new airport had to be built after the war was over.
-In 2011 the airport reached a milestone when it welcomed its billionth passenger.

 Increasingly turbulent weather leads to flight delays at Amsterdam Airport